operator-framework/rukpak/internal/provisioner/plain/README.md

 two unpacked bundles in the cluster, `my-bundle-v0.0.1` and `my-bundle-v0.0.2`, the `spec.bundleName` field of the related `BundleInstance` can be updated to pivot to a different version.
-For example by pivoting from an older version, to the newer version, by updating the `spec.bundleName` field the `plain-v0` provisioner will create the new bundle content on-cluster and remove the old content.
+For example by pivoting from an older version, to the newer version, by updating the `spec.bundleName` field the `plain` provisioner will create the new bundle content on-cluster and remove the old content.
 The provisioner also continually reconciles the created content via dynamic watches to ensure that all resources referenced by the bundle are present on the cluster.